 Maria, Jin, and Fatimah are new to their American elementary school.
 The words that they hear around them and see on the page are confusing.
 They each long for the language that they understand and the friends who understand them back home.
 They feel as though they don’t fit in—they are alone, confused, and sad in their new school.
 After observing those around them, each new student slowly gains the confidence to interact with their new surroundings.
 They realize that their peers and teachers are very supportive, welcoming, and excited to learn what these new classmates have to share.

 On the first day of school, Josephine must tell her new classmates in the Bronx about her native Italy.
 Even though she understands English, she keeps thinking of the words in Italian!
 Based on the childhood experiences of the author, this book offers a tribute to the many immigrant children who have built a new life in this country — in English, of course.

-Product Description: Young Nasreen has not spoken a word to anyone since her parents disappeared.
+Young Nasreen has not spoken a word to anyone since her parents disappeared.
 In despair, her grandmother risks everything to enroll Nasreen in a secret school for girls.
 Will a devoted teacher, a new friend, and the worlds she discovers in books be enough to draw Nasreen out of her shell of sadness?
-Based on a true story from Afghanistan, this inspiring book will touch readers deeply as it affirms both the life-changing power of education and the healing power of love.
+Based on a true story from Afghanistan.

 Sophy longs with all of her heart to attend school, but it is too far away to walk without running shoes.
 When a kind stranger sends her a pair of shoes, Sophy doesn't waste any time running all 8 kilometers straight to the school.
 She is the only girl and the boys ridicule her, but once given the opportunity, Sophy is determined to realize her dream.
 Lovely paintings evoke Sophy's spirit and the beauty of the Cambodian countryside.